 Home education is a recognised and lawful education option available to Queensland parents when making decisions about the best form of education for their children.

 When choosing to home educate, parents accept responsibility for planning, implementing, and evaluating their child's learning program.
 Parents who choose to home educate provide a suitable learning environment within the family home.
 They also provide the resources necessary to support their child's individually tailored program.
-A parent choosing this educational option is required to provide a high quality education for their child.
+A parent choosing this educational option is required to provide a high-quality education for their child.

 The term 'home schooling' gives the perception of a 'school at home' and learning only in the home.
-The more modern term 'home education' encompasses a broader concept of educational experiences based in and beyond the home.
+The more contemporary term 'home education' encompasses a broader concept of educational experiences based in and beyond the home.
 Essentially there may be no difference in the two terms and they are often interchanged in current conversations and readings.
 Indeed, home education programs are enriched by accessing a wide range of community resources such as local libraries, museums, sporting clubs, Scouts and other facilities which offer learning opportunities.

 With home education, parents develop or adapt their own program for the child.
-The parent or a teacher engaged or employed by the parent, is the educator of the child.
+The parent or a registered teacher engaged or employed by the parent, is the educator of the child.
 The educator plans, implements and evaluates the child's learning from one year to the next.
-The parent whose name appears on the application form is legally responsible for ensuring that their child receives a high quality education, irrespective of whoever else may assist with the child's education.
+The parent whose name appears on the application form is legally responsible for ensuring that their child receives a high-quality education, irrespective of whoever else may assist with the child's education.